 Square Enix Montréal’s latest mobile game, the nostalgia-inducing Lara Croft GO, was perhaps one of the most pleasantly surprising announcements of this year’s E3.
-Few fans had expected a brand-new mobile game to be announced so soon after the worldwide release of Relic Run and with all the excitement and hype surrounding the upcoming Rise of the Tomb Raider, Lara Croft GO could easily have slipped under the radar.
+Fans hadn’t expected a brand new mobile game to be announced so soon after the worldwide release of Relic Run and with all the excitement and hype surrounding the upcoming Rise of the Tomb Raider, Lara Croft GO could easily have slipped under the radar.

 And now that Lara Croft GO has finally landed, has the wait been worth it?
 Is it the nostalgic experience its developers promised it would be?
 The answer to both of these questions is quite simply “Heck yes”.
 I’d use stronger language here but I’d like to keep this review as family-friendly as possible… 😉

 From the moment you load up the game, you know you’re in for a real trip down memory lane.
 The radial menu screen is as “classic Tomb Raider” as it gets and menu navigation is smooth and intuitive.
 The journal functions much like Lara’s passport did in the earlier games, allowing you to continue your game or revisit sections you’ve already completed, and you can take stock of the relics you’ve collected by selecting the backpack.